Naming and Packaging Design

 Manifesto is born from the resistant Johanniter grape variety (a PIWI variety, capable of adapting and thriving while drastically reducing environmental impact).
 It is the result of research that weaves together sustainability, adaptation, and vision.
 A modern orange wine, made from grapes capable of adapting to the climate and soil of the Marche region, expressing a new possibility for the future of viticulture.

 The packaging breaks conventions with coherence and authenticity, balancing nature and design.
-The Oroshi bottle, part of Estal’s Wildly Crafted Wines collection, is made from 100% post-consumer recycled glass, with an organic texture that makes each bottle unique.
+The Oroshi bottle—part of Estal’s Wildly Crafted Wines collection (a Spanish brand distributed exclusively in Italy by Gruppo Saida)—is made from 100% post-consumer recycled glass, with an organic texture that makes each piece unique.
 No capsule, no label: just a direct screen print on the glass, like a statement of intent, enriched with handwritten-style signs and words that convey a rebellious yet rooted identity.
-The combination of screen printing and the bottle’s organic texture makes each one unique and unrepeatable.
+The screen printing was handled by Decolab, whose work, in combination with the bottle’s organic texture, ensures each piece is unique and unrepeatable.

 Current regulations do not allow the labeling of grape varieties that have not yet been officially recognized in production regulations.
 For this reason, the name of the grape was initially written and then “manually” crossed out: an absence that becomes a presence, reinforcing the independent spirit of the project.